 Special Education Dispute Resolution

 This page includes information, forms and contacts for filing a special education-related complaint.

 Report Fraud, Waste, and Abuse

-TEA accepts reports of fraud involving state and federal programs and funds, including information or data report to TEA used for school accountability purposes.
+TEA accepts reports of fraud involving education programs and funds.
 Other fraud complaints are handled by the State Auditor's Office.